vishaltak/gitlab-compose-kit/README.md

 - Easily teardown and start a new environment,
 - Run remote environment over SSH,
 - Run tests live in Chrome on Linux,
-- Use single Compose Kit for both CE and EE development.
+- Use single Compose Kit for both CE and EE development,
+- Simulate the Object Storage usage.

 How it differs from GitLab Development Kit it uses containers for everything, starting from scratch, building minimal container per application.